njaffe/Horror-movies_NLP/README.md

 My Metis project 4.

 ## 1. Background
-In this project, used topic modeling techniques to identify subgenres within the horror genre.
+In this project, I used topic modeling techniques to identify subgenres within the horror genre.

 My goal was to see if I could model specific subgenres from script data; that is, people speaking.